-a person sitting down and performing a hamstring stretch by pulling their foot towards them
+a runner sitting down and performing a hamstring stretch by pulling their foot towards them

 Stretching for Runners